apoorvsaini/bingo/README.md

     .
     ├── package.json
     └── src
-        ├── actions
+        ├── config.js   # Set how the game should be played ├── actions
         ├── api         # Logic for handling API calls to the backend ├── assets